qetdr/ScholarClique_Twitter/README.md

 The Jupyter Notebook file includes both the code necessary to deliver the output as well as a step-by-step guide regaring how to run the analyses, what are pre-requisites, etc. I believe that the notebook includes sufficient documentation and commentary to allow for a self-explanatory replication and development of the current project.

-For troubleshooting, ideas, etc, please contact me: drdr@duck.com.
+For troubleshooting, ideas, etc, please contact me at drdr@duck.com.